jbohack/DEFCON-QR-Scan/README.md

 4. Edit the `config.php` file to set your redirect URL, Discord webhook(s), and other options.
 MySQL logging can be optionally enabled in this file.

-5. Rename `index.html` to `index.php` so the redirect URL can be injected dynamically from the config.

-6. Place the project files in your web server's root directory (e.g., `/var/www/html` for Apache).
+5. Place the project files in your web server's root directory (e.g., `/var/www/html` for Apache).

-7. Start your web server to run the application.
+6. Start your web server to run the application.

 ## Configuration